Andrew Armstrong and Daniel George

 Center for Prostate and Urologic Cancers

 The DCI Center for Prostate and Urologic Cancers is a multidisciplinary team of physicians and researchers who are leaders in screening, diagnosing, and treating prostate and urologic cancers.
 The center is a major referral center and specializes in difficult-to-treat prostate cancers.
-We are also nationally recognized leaders in clinical, translational, and population research in the areas of health disparities, immunotherapy, population sciences, and RNA targets and therapeutics.
-Our overall goal is to help patients with prostate cancer, bladder cancer, kidney cancer, or testicular cancer live better, longer lives.
+We are also nationally recognized leaders in clinical and translational research in the areas of radiotheranostics, immunotherapy, cancer biomarkers, health disparities and population sciences.
+Our overall goal is to help patients with prostate cancer, bladder cancer, kidney cancer, and testicular cancer live better, longer lives.

 gift purple logo